KuangJuiHsu/WSCNNTDSaliency/README.md

 + In addition, the random seed and the number of the epoches may effect the performance.

++ The results are slightly better than ones reported in [BMVC'17] for Graz02 Dataset.

 ---

 ## Results used in BMVC'17:  [Released soon](https://github.com/KuangJuiHsu/WSCNNTDSaliency)